sysbiolux/IDARE-QuickStart/README.md

 ## Part3: Subnetwork Generation

-The first step of this this Example is independent on the first 2 Examples.
+The first step of this part is independent of the first 2 parts.
 For the second step, it is necessary to have the SBML annotations added to the network (step 1.5), as otherwise the corresponding table column does not exist.
 You can add the sbml annotation to the Cytosol network (C_c) after step 1 of this example, but this would lead to gene nodes not being added in the external compartment subnetwork.